askebos/enchantments/content/_index.md

 {{% alert %}}

-Join us for our virtual work-in-progress meetings, running from November 2022 to May 2023.
-Full programme and abstracts are [available here](events/wip_22-23/), and registration is on [Eventbrite](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-work-in-progress-2022-2023-tickets-450828278517).
+Join us at our conference at King's College London, 29-30 June.
+Full programme and abstracts are [available here](events/conference/), and registration is on [Eventbrite](https://www.eventbrite.co.uk/e/enchantment-in-the-history-of-capitalism-conference-tickets-624201372107)

 {{% /alert %}}